SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie stomps her hooves on the floor and lets out a frustrated huff.
 "No they won't.
 We've been over this a million times already!"

-"Getting angry won't help, you're under too much pressure for that to let off steam."
+"*Getting angry won't help, you're under too much pressure for that to let off steam.*"

 "I can handle the pressure!"
 Pinkie almost screams.